Harfull/Harfull/README.md

 # 👋 Hey, I'm Harfull!

 ## 🛠️ Java Developer | Owner of NexusMCS
-🚀 Passionate about coding and creating high-quality plugins for Minecraft servers.
+🚀 Passionate about creating **high-quality Minecraft plugins**.
-🎮 Owner of **NexusMCS**, a growing community for Minecraft server development.
+🎮 Owner of **NexusMCS** (Nexus Minecraft Studios), specializing in **premium and free plugins** for Minecraft servers.
 💼 **Available for commissions** – Need a custom plugin?
 Let's work together!

 ---

 ## 🌟 What I Do
-- 💻 **Java Development** – Specializing in Minecraft plugins & Skript addons.
+- 💻 **Java Development** – Specializing in Minecraft plugins, with a focus on high-quality, customizable solutions.
-- 🎮 **Server Management** – Hosting & optimizing servers with **Pterodactyl**.
-- 🔧 **Automation & APIs** – Building powerful backend solutions.
+- 🔧 **Minecraft Plugin Creation** – Building unique, powerful plugins to enhance gameplay experiences.
-- 🖥️ **3D Printing Enthusiast** – Working with **Elegoo Neptune 3 Pro & OctoPrint**.

 ---

 ## 🌐 Connect With Me